 Everyone has uric acid in their body.
 It is naturally present in small amounts.
 It is a waste product that results from the body's normal process.
-Cells die and release chemicals called purines.
-Uric acid is made from purines.
+Cells die and release chemicals called purines, which break down to uric acid.
 When we eat or drink high purine foods, uric acid levels go up.
 High uric acid levels are part of what triggers a gout flare.

 Normally, uric acid is dissolved in the blood and passes through the kidneys and out into the urine.
-But when more uric acid is produced than the kidneys can get rid of, high uric acid levels-known as hyperuricemia-develop.
+But when more uric acid is produced than the kidneys can get rid of, high uric acid levels develop.
+This is known as hyperuricemia.
 High uric acid may turn into crystals in the joints.
-When uric acid crystals accumulate in the joints they can make for a painful flare of gout.
+When uric acid crystals accumulate in the joints, they can make for a painful flare of gout.